 "I can't think of a [Meta Group] client that isn't in construction with an XML application or piloting one," Gall said.

-In fact, Gall said Web services support Meta's advice to clients, which is to build technology infrastructures not with the goal of saving money or optimizing performance, but to handle constant and
+In fact, Gall said Web services support Meta's advice to clients, which is to build technology infrastructures not with the goal of saving money or optimizing performance, but to handle constant and sustainable change.

 Web services are like the giant freight containers used on cargo ships, Gall said.
 Even though the contents inside may vary from container to container, or message to message, because they are all packaged and transported the same way, dealing with the contents is easier and cheaper.
 So when technology changes are required involving systems that use Web services, the impact is minimal since the information, encoded in XML, is dealt with in a uniform way.